neerajjulian/smart-parking/README.md

 3) install necessary librarries.
 4) run the file with the training images. (empty and occupied)
 5) check whether the model works well with the test images.

+**NOTE** the working of the code is exaplained via comments alongside the code